 Conclusion

 If you have watched the video tutorial or played these progressions yourself, then I think you will agree that the Dorian mode can be used for almost anything.
-And by now you should know what chords and notes go with the Dorian mode.
-Also, from these chord progression examples, it is quite obvious that for example, D Dorian is not in the key of C major.
+By now you should know what chords and notes go with the Dorian mode.
+Also, from these chord progression examples, it is quite obvious that for example, E Dorian is not in the key of D major.

-Here are some guidelines for when you want to start to write music in the Dorian mode.
+Here is a summary in bullet points from this lesson.
+You can follow these guidelines when you write music in the Dorian mode.

 • Find and use the most important notes of the scale or mode